Background image

 Amy's Story

-At seven-years-old England-born Amy Lawton moved with her parents and younger sister from the UK to Victoria, Australia.
+At seven-years-old England-born Amy Lawton moved with her parents and younger sister from the UK to Australia in Victoria.

 In 2018 she made her debut for the Australian U18 team at the Oceania Youth Olympic Games Qualifier where the team won gold, successfully qualifying themselves for the Youth Olympic Games.